-- 1) river and lake sites where attributes do not meet the national bottom line (NPSFM, 2020) - 2) trends in river and lake sites when the trends are greater than 'likely' or 'unlikely' - 3) summary of all trends using raw data for rivers and continuous data for lakes over the two time-periods
+- 1) Attributes where the national bottom line is not met (NPSFM, 2020) - 2) Trends when greater than 'likely' or 'unlikely' - 3) Trends (using raw data for rivers) over two time-periods

 Table 1 Summary of river and lake state, red cells show where state does not meet the national bottom line in one or more variable.
 There is no national bottom line for DRP, but DRP (median and Q95) have been included in the table when sites achieve a band 'D'.